mozilla-conduit/review/README.md

-If no positional arguments (`start_rev`/`end_rev`) are given, the range of commits is automatically determined, starting with the first non-public, non-obsolete changeset (for Mercurial) and ending with the currently checked-out changeset.
-If only one argument is given, it is interpreted as the first changeset in the range, with the last again being the currently checked-out changeset.
-If both arguments are given, they denote the full, inclusive range of changesets.
+If no positional arguments (`start_rev`/`end_rev`) are given, the range of commits is automatically determined, starting with the first non-public, non-obsolete changeset (for Mercurial) or first unpublished commit (for Git) and ending with the currently checked-out changeset.
+If at least one argument is given `moz-phab` is following the underlying VCS's `log` behavior.
+The first argument is interpreted differently in Mercurial (as inclusive) and Git (exclusive).
+If only one argument is given the end of range is again interpreted as the currently checked-out changeset.
+If both arguments are given - the second one is interpreted as inclusive.

 Bug IDs and reviewers are parsed out of commit messages by default.
 You can set a reviewer as blocking by appending an exclamation mark to